-1-in-15-years storm: Wild weather causes havoc on Coromandel - what's next
+Wild weather causes havoc in Coromandel, Auckland deluge only increases water storage by 1 per cent

 The same low-lying area between Hikuai and Tairua also flooded then.

-"That's an area where we are wanting to work with our partners to see how we can be more resilient," Leifting said.
+"That's an area where we are wanting to work with our partners to see how we can be more resilient," Liefting said.

 "There may be some infrastructural changes that might be required.
 That would be further down the track.
 The first thing is to understand the rainfall systems that cause these sorts of events."